- Class Action Litigation

 - Represented private equity investors in derivative suit against a major international bank.

-- Represented business that had its identity stolen and fraudulent loans obtained in its name; prosecuted an affirmative lawsuit against lender that attempted to collect fraudulent debt.
+- Represented business that had its identity stolen and fraudulent loans obtained in its name, including an affirmative lawsuit against the lender that attempted to collect a fraudulent debt.

-- Represented tenants who suffered lead poisoning and carbon monoxide poisoning in their rental homes, achieving multi-million dollar settlements.
+- Represented children after they suffered lead poisoning in their rental homes, causing lifelong cognitive disabilities.

-Ms. Seidl obtained a groundbreaking $1.75 million recovery on behalf of tenants after they suffered a displacement lasting six months.
+- Obtained a groundbreaking $1.75 million recovery on behalf of Bay Area tenants after they suffered a displacement lasting only six months.